Publications

 Although carriers should be incentivized through fines, the responsibility to fight robocalls is not theirs alone.
 Government agencies must be tougher in cracking down on those responsible for illegal robocalls.
 Suggested changes include increasing fines, collecting fines more swiftly, and implementing criminal penalties on top of civil ones.

-Numbers At-A-Glance
+Facts At-A-Glance

 -